CSCfi/csc-user-guide/docs/support/faq/why-does-my-batch-job-fail.md

 The most common causes are:

-* Requesting e.g. a GPU or NVME in a partition that does not have them.
+* Requesting e.g. a GPU or NVMe in a partition that does not have them.
 See [Puhti partitions](../../computing/running/batch-job-partitions.md) for available resources.